MD PROGRAM - MCAT SCORE REQUIREMENTS

 Looking at the same set of data from the AAMC, we know that less than 30% of students with high GPAs and below-average MCAT scores were accepted into an American medical school.
 We don’t believe that those students deserve to be shut out from their future of becoming a physician, so we decided to do things differently.

 We understand how students can feel defeated despite all of their hard work and accomplishments, especially those in the frustrating position of having a high GPA and a low MCAT score.
 Some students find themselves in even more challenging situations where their grades may have been deflated by circumstances beyond their control, like working full-time, supporting a family, untimely illness, or the death of a loved one.
-Trinity offers a holistic approach to admissions, taking each applicant’s situation into account and evaluating students based on their potential, not just their scores.

-Trinity students with lower GPA and MCAT scores have gone on to secure fiercely competitive residencies.
-So while we do require the MCAT, and the score is a factor, it’s one of the many aspects you can put into the proper context with the admissions team.
+Trinity offers a holistic approach to admissions, taking each applicant’s situation into account and evaluating students based on their potential, not just their MCAT scores.
+Trinity students with lower GPAs and MCAT scores have gone on to successfully secure residencies.
+So while we do require MCAT scores for our Caribbean medical school program, it’s just one of many factors you can put into the proper context with the admissions team.

 Not all medical schools require the MCAT.
 However, because the MCAT has become a standard requirement at many accredited U.S. and international medical schools, you’ll find that it is still an important piece of the admissions process at most quality education institutions.